Who is the Social Change Collective?

 Every second month we run an event on a particular social or environmental issue, ending with a list of “actions” for attendees to sign up to.

-We also support young people to participate in governance across New Zealand.
+We also support young people to participate in governance across Aotearoa.
 See the Board Opportunities page to learn more and get involved.

 Policy Analyst, MSD